stephnitis/reading-notes/code401/preworkgit.md

 # [Learn Git Branching](https://learngitbranching.js.org/)

+**Git is a DevOps tool used for source code management.
+It is a free and open-source version control system used to handle small to very large projects efficiently.
+Git is used to tracking changes in the source code, enabling multiple developers to work together on non-linear development.**

 ## Git Commits

 - A commit in a git repository records a snapshot of all the (tracked) files in your directory.